multiscale/muscle3/docs/source/tutorial.rst

 Next is the reaction model.
 It is defined as a single Python function that takes no arguments and returns nothing.
 (Note that this code uses type annotations to show the types of function arguments and return values.
-These are ignored by the Python interpreter, and also by MUSCLE 3, so you don't have to use them if you don't want to.)
+These are ignored by the Python interpreter, and also by MUSCLE3, so you don't have to use them if you don't want to.)

 The first step in a MUSCLE model is to create an :class:`libmuscle.Instance`